 Campus has followed the advice of Alberta Health Services and our advisory body and has enacted many policies to protect the children and our staff.
-We require vaccines for our teachers and proof of vaccination from our volunteers, as well as enhanced screening and sanitizing policies.
-For a full list of our Covid policies please check out this link.
+We require teachers be vaccinated as well as maintaining enhanced screening and sanitizing policies.
+For more information please contact us at firstname.lastname@example.org.

 Can we register throughout the year?

 Yes, registration is available throughout the year subject to availability.
 Note that we do not accept new students after April 1 for the current school year.
 Please contact us for availability.

 Are tours available?